 4. The music was great.

-5. Action filled suspenseful moments.
+5. It had action-filled, suspenseful moments.

-6. Stitch and Lilo both have their own flaws making them an awesome pair.
+6. Stitch and Lilo both have their own flaws, making them an awesome pair.

 7. I love how Lilo keeps saying that you don't leave Obama behind.